jo-mueller/napari-stl-exporter/README.md

 ```

-- **Interactively**: Alternatively, it is possibly to drag and drop example data into the viewer and convert it to a labels layer by rightclicking on the entry in the layer list and select ```Convert to Labels```:
+- **Interactively**: Alternatively, it is possibly to drag and drop example (tif) data into the viewer and convert it to a labels layer by rightclicking on the entry in the layer list and select ```Convert to Labels```:

 ![](https://raw.githubusercontent.com/jo-mueller/napari-stl-exporter/main/doc/convert_to_label.png)